Oprah Winfrey Network Analysis

 Source: The Nielsen Company's National Television Audience Sample

-This month at OWN the biggest standout occurred on Saturdays with a rise in popularity of the network original series UNFAITHFUL: STORIES OF BETRAYAL.
-This show, now in its second season, resonated strongly with viewers in February, and every episode premiere was among the top 20 individual telecasts for both female demos.
-Season 2 actually premiered a full year ago, in February 2012, but went on hiatus at the end of March.
-Encores had popped up in the schedule all year, but viewers haven’t had a new episode until this month.
-Somehow this hiatus worked in the show’s favor, and the program gained 25% of women 25-54 over last year, and a whopping 150% in that same demo over repeats last month.
-Brand new original series BLACKBOARD WARS premiered two weeks early and garnered some very strong ratings, landing it among the top individual telecasts for the month.
-It's premiere date was bumped up to be led-in by the OPRAH'S NEXT CHAPTER interview with Beyonce, which was the top rated telecast of the month.
-The success of these two shows helped Saturday become the highest rated night of the week and saw very comfortable gains both monthly and annually.
+The January schedule at OWN removed all airings of IYANLA, FIX MY LIFE and WELCOME TO SWEETIE PIES to make room for other new original programming to test their legs on Saturday nights.
+Unfortunately SIX LITTLE MCGHEES and STATEN ISLAND LAW did not draw quite as many viewers as the aforementioned programs, and Saturdays saw double-digit ratings losses in almost every category both monthly and annually.

-Sunday’s primetime schedule swapped each week with either a block of OPRAH’S NEXT CHAPTER encores, or OPRAH’S LIFECLASS.
-The latter of these aired 2 premiere episodes this month, but the show’s popularity has plummeted.
-Encore episodes of OPRAH’S NEXT CHAPTER brought slightly better numbers, but overall, Sunday nights were among the lowest rated nights of the week.
-Annual and monthly losses were significant, but oddly saw a 22% annual gain among women 18-49.
-This demo was pleased with the night of the 17th, which aired repeat episodes of OPRAH’S NEXT CHAPTER featuring interviews with Rihanna and Beyonce.
+On Sundays in January, OPRAH’S NEXT CHAPTER invited some prominent guests to help elevate ratings, and it worked.
+Interviews with David Letterman, LL Cool J, and Drew Barrymore, all pulled relatively strong numbers and gave OWN a slight end-of-the-week boost that it needed.
+Despite this, the night showed some double-digit annual losses, and the monthly change was just about flat.

-In March, OWN will premiere seasons 2 of OPRAH’S MASTERCLASS and OPRAH: WHERE ARE THEY NOW?
-The month will also continue with premiere primetime episodes of OPRAH’S NEXT CHAPTER, OUR AMERICA W/ LISA LING, POLICE WOMEN OF DALLAS, and BLACKBOARD WARS.
+The month of February will continue with new episodes of original shows OUR AMERICA W/ LISA LING, LOST AND FOUND and OPRAH’S LIFECLASS.

 The television industry's top news stories, analysis and blogs of the day.